erikaduan/r_tips/03_blog_posts/2020-05-16_untangling-strings/2020-05-16_untangling-strings.md

 | Grade A cocoa beans | Melts easily             | Smooth dark chocolate contrasts nicely                  | the crunchy malty filling             |                         | NA          | NA                                    | NA     |
 | Grade A beans       | likely of Ecuador origin | Smooth dark chocolate coating                           | Malt filling ratio could be decreased | Easy to eat             |             | NA                                    | NA     |

-# Extracting fields of interest
+# Extracting topics of interest

 After separating the comment field into individual phrases, I can see that there are references to: